okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/main/index.md

 ### Deployment models

 After you've decided on a protocol, select a deployment model.
-Okta offers [redirect](/docs/concepts/redirect-vs-embedded/#redirect-authentication) or [embedded](/docs/concepts/redirect-vs-embedded/#embedded-authentication) authentication models for SSO.
-The redirect authentication model uses the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#okta-sign-in-widget) and is the easiest, most secure way to integrate with Okta.
+Okta offers [redirect](/docs/concepts/redirect-vs-embedded/#redirect-authentication) or [embedded](/docs/concepts/redirect-vs-embedded/#embedded-authentication) authentication deploy models for SSO.
+Redirect authentication uses the [Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#okta-sign-in-widget) and is the easiest, most secure way to integrate with Okta.

 Okta recommends the redirect authentication deployment model if your situation meets the [requirements](/docs/concepts/redirect-vs-embedded/#redirect-vs-embedded).
 For more information on deployment models and other authentication considerations, see: